NyarchLinux/NyarchLinux/CONTRIBUTING.md

 # Contributing

-We are happy to hear that you are interested in contributing to Nyarch Linux.
+We are happy to hear that you are interested in contributing to Nyarch Linux. <br />
+In general, if you want to help, you can countact us on [Discord](https://discord.gg/xuw6BNXXE7).
+If you don't like Discord, feel free to contact us anywhere else.

+## Memes, funny posts, comments and social media management
+Nyarch Linux has a community-based social management system.
+If you think about a comment that you find funny or insightful and you want NyarchLinux to post it on any social media platform, please suggest it in our [Discord](https://discord.gg/xuw6BNXXE7).
+You can also suggest general post ideas, as well as media content for YouTube/TikTok/Twitch/Instagram.

 ## Reporting bugs
 If you encounter a bug in Nyarch Linux, please open an issue describing it.
 Note that Nyarch Linux is not